You have the right to live free of abuse in your relationship.

 Make sure at least one person at work who you trust knows about your situation.
 Give a picture or a description to security staff at your building.
 Screen your calls at work, or ask a coworker to do so for you.

-Create a safety plan for when you are leaving work.
-Try to walk with someone to your car or the bus stop.
+Additionally, we recommend creating a safety plan for when you are leaving work.
+Try to walk (or talk on the phone) with someone to your car or the bus stop.
 If you must walk home, do not walk the same streets every day.
 Think of what you could do if something happened on your way home.

 Leaving an abusive relationship is extremely difficult, and so you must do all you can to strengthen your self-esteem and keep your spirits up during this time.
 Think positive thoughts about yourself and be confident when you assert your needs to others.
 You can also read books, articles, and poetry that give you feelings of peace and strength.
 Support groups are a great way to keep on the positive path and talk about your feelings openly.